datapand/piano010/pages/en/education.md

 page_id: education
 feature_text: |
   Piano education and attributes</span>
-  <span id="highlight">Professional Piano Skills for All Levels
+  <span class="highlighted">Professional Piano Skills for All Levels
 description: |
   Discover how you can acquire professional piano skills, even as a hobbyist.
 Learn from an experienced concert pianist and improve your technique, from beginner level to advanced.
 Overcome technical challenges and fill knowledge gaps. #PianoLessons #ProfessionalTechniques
 ---